 We also need to be open to the fact that our customers may not even be clear on what they need and want themselves currently.
 So I think it’s important that as we think about this, we don’t focus on building a new customer experience plan, but really build our planning capabilities so that we can stay flexible as these things evolve.

-While we are thinking about our customers and trying to best understand them we have to recognize that employees have been the lynchpins in delivering meaningful experience to our customers forever.
+While we are thinking about our customers and trying to best understand them we have to recognize that employees have been the linchpins in delivering meaningful experience to our customers forever.
 We have to recognize that how they work today, the roles that they’re playing, the value propositions that they have, are all changing as well, so we can’t assume that we know how to best support them.
-We need to be open that we need to relearn how to best empower them so that they can be positive agents for our customers.
+We need to be open about how to best empower them so that they can be positive agents for our customers.

 So I hope this has been helpful in giving you some new thoughts on how you’re approaching your own customer experience work, and I’m really looking forward to hearing your thoughts on what you’ve been paying attention to as well.